jonthysell/Mzinga/README.md

 #### Setup MSI ####

-A standalone version of *MzingaViewer* is available via an installer which can run on Windows 7 SP1+, 8.1, 10, and 11.
+A standalone version of *MzingaViewer* is available via an installer which can run on 10 and 11.

 1. Download the latest Windows setup file (MzingaViewer.WinX86.Setup.msi, MzingaViewer.WinX64.Setup.msi *or* MzingaViewer.WinArm64.Setup.msi) from https://github.com/jonthysell/Mzinga/releases/latest
 2. Open the installer